 My journey into midwifery started after I was labour/delivery support person for a friend.
 Although I’ve had three children myself, being on the other side, seeing the valuable input and dynamics that the midwife brought to the delivery, inspired me.

 I provide safe midwifery care to ensure the best possible experience to all the women that we have the pleasure of assisting through this special time.
 We support birthing at North Shore Hospital and run clinics from Rosedale Road, Albany with postnatal visits being in the home.

 My name is Karen Martin.
 I am a registered Midwife working with Maternity Associates.
 I am married and have five children; I work on the North Shore and deliver at North Shore Hospital.
-I work in partnership with Breda Caiger who you will meet antenataly as we provide regular backup cover for each other.
 I provide full antenatal, intrapartum and postnatal care for up to 6wks following the birth.

 I provide pregnancy care which is woman focused with the aim to have a healthy and safe pregnancy, providing women with information to make informed choices, and if specialist care is required working in partnership to provide shared care.

 Hi, my name is Karen Morgan and I am a registered midwife with a Bachelor of Health Science (Midwifery).
 I work on the North Shore, of Auckland in a well established midwifery practice.

 The birth of my own children has lead me to my becoming a midwife, and being an independent midwife works very well for me in fulfilling my midwifery and parenting roles.